-Roberts returns to Norton after spending the 2010-11 season as a graduate assistant coach at New England Women’s and Men’s Athletic Conference (NEWMAC) rival Springfield College.
+Roberts returned to Norton after spending the 2010-11 season as a graduate assistant coach at New England Women’s and Men’s Athletic Conference (NEWMAC) rival Springfield College.
 With his assistance, the Pride established nine school records and three NEWMAC records this past season.
 Roberts also saw seven of his student-athletes post national qualifying performances, four post All-America performances, and one post an All-America honorable mention performance.

 Prior to his appointment at Springfield, Roberts spent two seasons as an assistant coach at Tufts University (2008-10), helping the Jumbos score nine All-America performances during that span.
 He also spent two years as a waterfront and aquatics director at Camp All-Star (2005-07).

-Roberts, who left Norton with a bachelor's of arts degree in economics and political science after graduating magna cum laude, is currently working toward earning his master's degree in physical education from Springfield.
-Concentrating in athletic administration, he is set to graduate next May.
+Roberts, who left Norton with a bachelor's of arts degree in economics and political science after graduating magna cum laude, earned his master's degree in physical education with a concentration in athletic administration from Springfield in 2015.

 Nicole Carter '02 is entering her seventh year as an assistant coach with the men's and women's swiming & diving programs in 2016-17.

 Carter is responsible for training, strength and conditioning, alumnae/i engagement, scouting and recruiting and day-to-day operations of the program.